yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/T-Com/SpeedportW701V.rst

  * select Kernel modules  ---> Network Devices  ---> kmod-sangam-atm-annex (b for germany) wget http://code.bastart.eu.org/projects/fritz-wrt/patches/ar7-fritz-eva-loader.patch && patch -p0 <ar7-fritz-eva-loader.patch

+(the patch seems to be out of date, it works for revsion 7801 and some later)

 time make world V=99

 === Flashing your OpenWRT image ===